citizenfx/fivem/ext/native-decls/DoesPlayerExist.md

 Returns whether or not the player exists

 ## Return value
-True of the player exists, false otherwise
+True if the player exists, false otherwise

 ## Examples